aiidalab/aiidalab-app-cutter/{{cookiecutter.repo_name}}/README.md

 ## Installation

-This jupyter-based app is intended to run in the [AiiDA Lab](https://aiidalab.materialscloud.org) as well as inside the
+This jupyter-based app is intended to run in
+[AiiDA Lab](https://aiidalab.materialscloud.org)
+as well as inside the
 [Quantum Mobile](https://materialscloud.org/work/quantum-mobile) Virtual Machine.

-Use the App Store in the [Home App](https://github.com/materialscloud-org/mc-home) to install it.
+Use the App Store in the Home App to install it.

 ## Usage